Frequently Asked Questions

 What’s next for Magic of Myths?

-Magic of Myths: season two is on the way, along with a novella, Magic of Myths: Devil’s Trade – both are due late 2013.
+Magic of Myths: season two is released on 26th July 2013.
+Novella Magic of Myths: Devil’s Trade is due late 2014.
 Following seasons will be announced at a later date.